James Acord's Leather

 This is me sewing my leather panels onto the wooden humidor I custom made for Eldon Hinkle in June, 2012.
 You can see finished images of this case in my Cigar Cases page of my catalog.

-Introducing my new, larger fly case: the Haddock Case, for storing larger flies, such as Salmon and Steelhead flies.
-This is #1 of these larger cases, designed for Craig Haddock, who created the fly I carved and painted on the lid.
-Craig took this photo and put two of his Atlantic Salmon Fly Artisan creations on it.
+This is my larger fly case: the Haddock Case, for storing larger flies, such as Salmon and Steelhead flies.
+This image is of the first one I made, of these larger cases.
+I designed it for Craig Haddock, who created the fly I carved and painted on the lid.
+Craig took this photo and placed two of his Atlantic Salmon Fly Artisan creations on it.

 Here's a detail of my large equipment case for Dave Gunderson of Spokane, WA.
 I worked with a photo Dave gave me to make this portrait, which I carved in the leather first, then painted with acrylics, as I always do.